Echinoderm

-The echinoderms are important both ecologically and geologically.
-Ecologically, there are few other groupings so abundant in the biotic desert of the deep sea, as well as shallower oceans.
-Most echinoderms are able to reproduce asexually and regenerate tissue, organs, and limbs; in some cases, they can undergo complete regeneration from a single limb.
-Geologically, the value of echinoderms is in their ossified skeletons, which are major contributors to many limestone formations, and can provide valuable clues as to the geological environment.
+Echinoderms are important both ecologically and geologically.
+Ecologically, there are few other groupings so abundant in the deep sea, as well as shallower oceans.
+Most echinoderms are able to reproduce asexually and regenerate tissue, organs and limbs; in some cases, they can undergo complete regeneration from a single limb.
+Geologically, the value of echinoderms is in their ossified dermal endoskeletons, which are major contributors to many limestone formations and can provide valuable clues as to the geological environment.
 They were the most used species in regenerative research in the 19th and 20th centuries.
 Further, some scientists hold that the radiation of echinoderms was responsible for the Mesozoic Marine Revolution.